FAQ

 In most course centers we offer a transfer service from and to the closest railway station free of charge if this service is mentioned in the program descriptions.

 The transfer service is usually shared with other students (i.e. group transportation).
-Waiting time is usually not longer than one hour.
+The planned waiting time is usually no more than 1 hour, in exceptional cases up to 2 hours.

 Please note that in order to organize your transfer and guarantee a smooth operation we do need your flight details (flight number, airline, arrival and departure time) no later than 7 days before arrival.
 Longer waits may result for anyone who is late in submitting his / her information.
 Additionally, a late booking fee will be charged.